eonk/dar_book/docs/05-inference.md

 ##  85.6076 100.6655
 ```

-How does this compare to the confidence interval using the t Student distribution?
+How does this compare to the confidence interval using the Student's t-distribution?

 ```r